A no tolerance approach to discrimination

 • marriage and civil partnership

 We continue to develop, apply, and evolve our internal policies to support these commitments.
 And to prevent discrimination and bias on any basis.
-We’re not doing this alone; the Nationwide Group Staff Union (NGSU) are working alongside us to achieve this mission.
+We’re not doing this alone; the Nationwide Group Staff Union (NGSU) are working alongside us to achieve this strategy.

 Our internal policies also ensure discrimination isn’t tolerated in our processes and practices.
 These include:

-• Training and development, including promotion opportunities, job moves and performance discussions
+• Training and development – including promotion opportunities, job moves and performance discussions.

 Our commitment to tracking progress